Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses: Experiments

-\textbf{Inferring Speed.} We also report the inferring speed in Table \ref{tab:ablation-crop-number}.
-As the number of crops increases, the inferring speed is just slightly decreased.
-With 5 crops, our method processes 55.6 frames per second, which is still fast.
+\textbf{Inferring Speed.} We report the inferring speed in Table \ref{tab:ablation-crop-number}.
+As the number of RoIs increases, the inferring speed is just slightly decreased.
+With 5 RoIs, our method processes 55.6 frames per second, which is fast.

-\textbf{Cropping Method.} We slightly shift and scale the originally detected bounding box of a human to obtain new bounding boxes for cropping the human.
-By default, the relative shifting offsets and scaling factors are the same across different samples.
-We call this ``Fixed'' cropping with scaling and shifting.
-Table~\ref{tab:ablation-on-cropping-method} shows many other cropping schemes.
-For example, ``Fixed'' w/o scaling and w/o shifting simply repeats the original bounding box multiple times.
-By ``Random cropping'', we randomly generate bounding boxes around the original one.
-As seen, the default manner gives the best result.
-Repeated cropping degrades to only one input.
-Random cropping may increase the difficulty of network learning.
-Since shifting and scaling increase the diversity of camera relations, they are both benefit for the final estimation accuracy.

-\textbf{Importance of Relative Relation and Positional Encoding.} We rely on relative relation for the crop-aware feature fusion, and the relation is computed based on the positional encoding (PE) of the bounding boxes.
-Both of them are critical to our method, as shown in Table~\ref{tab:importance-of-rpe}.
-We test concatenating (see the ``concatenate'' operator in Figure~\ref{fig:crop-aware-fusion}) no information (\ie, $\mathbf{h}_*\oplus {\rm NULL}$ which uses $\mathbf{h}_*$ only for computing the corresponding weight), concatenating PE of the crop itself (\ie not using relative relation), and concatenating the relative PE information (\ie, $\mathbf{h}_*\oplus\gamma_{m*}$) with different length $L$ of PE.
-As seen, the relative PE with $L=32$ yields the best results.

-We have also implemented the crop-aware fusion by performing self attention \cite{vaswani2017attention} on $M$ tokens of $\{\mathbf{h}_m\oplus\gamma(\mathbf{B}_m)\}_{m=1}^M$.
-Here we can only concatenate PE but not relative PE, since there is only $M$ tokens but we have $M^2$ relative relations (see supplemental material for details).
-Results are shown in Figure~\ref{fig:comparison between sa and CAF}, where our relative-PE based scheme (CAF) outperforms the self-attention approach.